civicteam/hello-civic/README.md

 **Hello Civic** is a cookbook-style collection of miniature demos that show how to drop civic-auth, embedded wallets, and secure MCP into hackathon projects or production apps without breaking a sweat.

-The great-dane mascot is our resident watchdog: calm, classy, and always on guard for sloppy auth.

 ---

 > **Note:** Hello Civic is an unofficial demo space from the DevEx team.
 Code here is experimental and may diverge from production branding.